G26karthik/AI-Interview-Assistant/README.md

 - `redux-persist` stores entire `candidates` slice in localStorage.
 - Session timers track `remaining`, `startedAt`, and `needsWelcome` so reloading rehydrates the countdown accurately.
 - `beforeunload` hook pauses active interviews and flags them for the Welcome Back modal on the next visit.
+- Contact info prompts are persisted in the chat log, preserving context if the tab reloads mid-intake.

 ## Getting Started